-163 Classification of ECOSEL and Literature Review:
+Classification of ECOSEL and Literature Review

-ECOSEL can be viewed as a competitive, multidimensional, multi-good voluntary public goods 164 subscription game with incomplete information, a predefined set of provision points (threshold costs) and 165 166 refundable contributions (Admati and Perry 1991).
-Unlike most previously considered subscription games, ECOSEL can be competitive in that the players might have very different values with respect to 167 the management plans offered and the resulting public goods (preference heterogeneity or asymmetry).
-168 Thus, a particular outcome of the game might be preferred by some, but not necessarily by all players.
-For 169 170 example, a winning management plan that significantly reduces timber production in a forest might be a 171 great outcome for a conservation organization or for recreational users, and these groups may even cooperatively bid to assure the outcome.
-In contrast, a local sawmill whose operational viability depends 172 on the raw materials that would come out of the forest will unlikely favor this outcome.
-The competitive 173 174 nature of the ECOSEL game, as well as the fact that the mechanism is intended to generate revenues implies that the mechanism is also akin to auctions.
-For that reason, we refer to specific instances of the 175 176 ECOSEL game as auctions.
-While private goods from forests such as timber are routinely sold in auctions and such auctions have been studied extensively (e.g., Athey et al., 2011, Stone and Rideout 1997), we 177
+ECOSEL can be viewed as a competitive, multidimensional, multigood voluntary public goods subscription game with incomplete information, a predefined set of provision points (threshold costs) and refundable contributions (Admati and Perry 1991).
+Unlike most previously considered subscription games, ECOSEL can be competitive in that the players might have very different values with respect to the management plans offered and the resulting public goods (preference heterogeneity or asymmetry).
+Thus, a particular outcome of the game might be preferred by some but not necessarily by all players.
+For example, a winning management plan that significantly reduces timber production in a forest might be a great outcome for a conservation organization or for recreational users, and these groups may even cooperatively bid to assure the outcome.
+In contrast, a local sawmill whose operational viability depends on the raw materials that would come out of the forest is unlikely to favor this outcome.
+The competitive nature of the ECOSEL game, as well as the fact that the mechanism is intended to generate revenues implies that the mechanism is also akin to auctions.
+For that reason, we refer to specific instances of the ECOSEL game as auctions.
+Although private goods from forests such as timber are routinely sold in auctions and such auctions have been studied extensively (e.g., Stone and Rideout 1997, Athey et al. 2011), we propose an auction mechanism for forest public goods.
+Unlike conventional auctions, however, ECOSEL is a multigood auction because multiple, mutually exclusive alternatives are offered for simultaneous bidding, and multiple bidders can win if the sum of their bids most exceeds the reserve price.
+The alternatives are also multidimensional in that they lead to bundles of different outputs rather than single products.
+In the forest management context, one plan could lead to more carbon sequestration and more old-forest habitat production but to less timber revenues than another plan.
+Depending on their preferences, bidders weigh the tradeoffs as they bid.
+ECOSEL is a game of incomplete information because, at the outset, the players do not know about each other's preferences with respect to the goods offered.
+Lastly, ECO-SEL is intended to attract the sellers of ecosystem services by promising the possibility of a profit when the sum of bids exceeds the threshold costs.

-178 propose an auction mechanism for forest public goods.
-Unlike conventional auctions, however, ECOSEL is a multi-good auction because multiple, mutually-exclusive alternatives are offered for simultaneous 179 180 bidding, and multiple bidders can win if the sum of their bids most exceeds the reserve price.
-The 181 alternatives are also multidimensional in that they lead to bundles of different outputs rather than single products.
-In the forest management context, one plan could lead to more carbon sequestration and more 182 old-forest habitat production but to less timber revenues than another plan.
-Depending on their 183 preferences, bidders weigh the tradeoffs as they bid.
-ECOSEL is a game of incomplete information 184 185 because, at the outset, the players don't know about each other's preferences with respect to the goods 186 offered.
-Lastly, ECOSEL is intended to attract the sellers of ecosystem services by promising the possibility of a profit when the sum of bids exceeds the threshold costs.
-187 188 While the theoretical properties of complete-information subscription games have been studied (e.g., Bagnoli and Lipman 1989, Admati and Perry 1991, Marx and Matthews 2000), and encouraging 189 190 properties regarding the possibility of voluntary provision of public goods have been established, games 191 of incomplete information have proven to be much less tractable.
-Even static, two-player problems 192 generate a profusion of equilibria and more exact characterizations require strong simplifying 193 assumptions (Alboth et al. 2001, Barbieri and Malueg 2008, 2010, Laussel and Palfrey, 2003, Menezes et al. 2001).
-The general consensus in the theoretical literature suggests that, under incomplete information, 194 195 subscription games are not efficient (Menezes et al. 2001, Laussel and Palfrey 2003, Barbieri and Malueg 196 2010) due to the increased complexity of the coordination problem.
-In other words, there is a positive 197 probability that a good is not provided in cases when it is efficient.
-However, Menezes et al. (2001) 198 established that subscription games, where contributions are refunded if a threshold is not met, are 199 superior in efficiency to games where no refunds are allowed.
-Also, Barbieri and Malueg (2008) showed 200 that subscription games can act as profit-maximizing selling mechanisms over all incentive-compatible 201 selling mechanisms, which is a very important result for ECOSEL (and reinforces the auction 202 interpretation of an ECOSEL process).
+Although the theoretical properties of complete information subscription games have been studied (e.g., Bagnoli and Lipman 1989, Admati and Perry 1991, Marx and Matthews 2000), and encouraging properties regarding the possibility of voluntary provision of public goods have been established, games of incomplete information have proven to be much less tractable.
+Even static, two-player problems generate a profusion of equilibria and more exact characterizations require strong simplifying assumptions (Alboth et al. 2001, Menezes et al. 2001, Laussel and Palfrey 2003, Barbieri and Malueg 2008, 2010).
+The general consensus in the theoretical literature suggests that, under incomplete information, subscription games are not efficient (Menezes et al. 2001, Laussel and Palfrey 2003, Barbieri and Malueg 2010) because of the increased complexity of the coordination problem.
+In other words, there is a positive probability that a good is not provided in cases when it is efficient.
+However, Menezes et al. (2001) established that subscription games, in which contributions are refunded if a threshold is not met, are superior in efficiency to games in which no refunds are allowed.
+In addition, Barbieri and Malueg (2008) showed that subscription games can act as profitmaximizing selling mechanisms over all incentive-compatible selling mechanisms, which is a very important result for ECOSEL (and reinforces the auction interpretation of an ECOSEL process).